NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/2_file_structure.rst

     * - behavior
       - "behavior"

-See the next section to learn about the basic neurodata types in NWB.
+See the next section to learn about neurodata types in NWB.